-- Venous studies (rule out DVT): An ultrasound of the veins of the arm(s) and/or leg(s) is taken to rule out a blood clot.
+- Venous studies: An ultrasound of the veins of the arm(s) and/or leg(s) is taken to rule out a blood clot or DVT.
 Patients typically present with pain and swelling.

 - Venous mapping: Ultrasounds are performed on the veins of the arm(s) and or leg(s) to measure the vein size prior to a bypass surgery

 - Venous competency exam ("comp check"): These studies are performed to evaluate the competency of vein valves in the lower extremities.
 Patients most typically have varicose veins or chronic swelling of the legs.
 These studies require an ultrasound as well as compression using blood pressure cuffs.

 - Duplex studies: These exams are used to visualize plaque in the common, internal, and external carotid arteries.
 These studies are typically performed on both sides of the neck.
 Indications for a carotid study are dizziness, syncope, weakness, TIA, and stoke.

 - Renal artery duplex: These studies are performed to rule out renal artery stenosis.
 The aorta, iliac, and mesenteric arteries as well as the kidneys are visualized.
 Patients typically present with hypertension.

 - Aorta/iliac duplex: These studies include measurements throughout the aorta to rule out an aortic aneurysm.

 - Pseudoaneurysm: These studies are performed following a catheterization.
 A pseudoaneurysm is a hole in the arterial wall that permits blood to escape under pressure, generating a false aneurysm.

 - Arterial duplex: These studies are of the arteries in the upper and/or lower extremities.
 Measurements and velocities are obtained to look for a blood clot, narrowing, or aneurysm.
 These exams also include bypass grafts.
 Patients usually present with numbness, coolness, and pain.